Numerical Functional Analysis (7.5hp)

 5hp or 7.5hp: To get 5hp you should hand in and pass inlupp #1--#3, you should participate in presenting one "Big" Theorem, and you must be present at least on 4 of the 5 seminars S1 through S5.
 Any possible other arrangements must be agreed upon beforehand.
 To get 7.5hp you also should participate in the mini-essay writing and reviewing.

 Instructions regarding the mini-essay: The final part of the course is a mini-essay where you write in a free format approximately 2--6 pages (not counting the title page) on a topic of your own choice.
+Ideas and suggestions will be distributed but you are also more than welcome to come up with something more personal!
 Let me know at your earliest convenience what topic you have chosen; I prefer that all students write about a subject of their own, but some minor collisions are acceptable.
 Use the distributed LaTeX-template.

 When reviewing, your sole task is to suggest changes that improve the mini-essay.
 Say what your impressions were, what you appreciated, what you missed, ...